Stuart-Aitken/IMPROVE-DD/README.md

 Version 02/08/2021 available: https://bioportal.bioontology.org/ontologies/HP

 To run either the TF IDF IC analysis or the IMPROVE HPO term classifier, a matrix of cases * HPO terms needs to be created (see IMPROVE_resource.r).
 Should a database of HPO annotations not be available, a small set of demo data can be created using IMPROVE_resource.r to enable the main code to be run.
+See the one page tutorial <b>IMPROVE-DD_tutorial.pdf</b> for more details.

 All R code: